softwaremill/mqperf/README.md

 ## RabbitMQ

-When installing rabbit mq, you need to specify the erlang cookie, e.g.:
+* when installing rabbit mq, you need to specify the erlang cookie, e.g.:
 `ansible-playbook install_and_setup_rabbitmq.yml -e erlang_cookie=1234`

-The management console is available on port 15672.
+* the management console is available on port 15672
+* if you'd like to ssh to the broker servers the user is `centos`
+* queues starting with `ha.` will be mirrored

 # Oracle AQ support